 Gas Chromatography (GC) is an analytical tool used to identify and quantitate a wide variety of compounds in a mixture.
 GC utilizes a compound’s intrinsic affinity for a “stationary phase” (solid support with specialized coating) and facilitates the separation of complex sample matrices into their component parts.

 Essentially, in Gas Chromatography, a sample is injected into the hot inlet of a gas chromatogram, which volatilizes the components in the sample.
 Next, an inert gas (“carrier gas”) carries the volatile compounds through a coated capillary column.
 The capillary coating or “stationary phase” is housed inside the capillary column.
 The flame ionization detector (FID) passes sample and “carrier gas” from the column through a hydrogen-air flame.
 The hydrogen-air flame alone creates few ions, but when an organic compound is burned, there is an increase in ions produced.
 A polarizing voltage attracts these ions to a collector located near the flame.
 The current produced is proportional to the amount of sample being burned.

 This current is sensed by an electrometer, converted to digital form, and sent to a data system where a chromatogram is electronically constructed.
 The time it takes a specific compound to pass through the capillary column and to a detector is called its “retention time.”
 Retention time, which is inherently related to a compound’s affinity to the stationary phase, can be used to identify the compound in question when compared to a reference standard.

-Contact us today for your Gas chromatography (GC) needs at +1 800-366-3867 or please complete the form below to have an EAG expert contact you.
+Contact us today for your Gas chromatography (GC) needs.
+Please complete the form below to have an EAG expert contact you.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.